LTER-LIFE/FDFDT-Manual/05-storage.Rmd

 - It automatically gets a persistent identifier

-- The metadata is finable through web services like [Google dataset search](https://datasetsearch.research.google.com/)
+- The metadata is findable through web services like [Google dataset search](https://datasetsearch.research.google.com/)

 - The data is easily retrievable through an [API](#API)